 The forest provides everything from food, to shelter to natural medicine.
 Join our jungle tour to experience for yourself this natures paradise.
 Learn about the different spieces that call this dense and vast jungle home.
 Spend a night in a Sandoval lake lodge, surrounded by the sounds and fresh air of the Amazon Jungle.
 Spend your days gently floating on the lakes watching the breath taking flora and fuana that´s so abundent.

 Join our magical jungle tour in the massive Amazon Jungle.
 Learn the different uses of native plants by indigenous Amazonian tribes.
 Cruise the Madre De Dios River and Sandoval Lake to experience the most diverse wildlife and breath-taking landscape.
-Spend your nights enjoying the serene and calming sounds of nature.
+Spend your nights enjoying the serene and calming sounds of nature from your luxurious hotel.
 This tour evokes a sense of peace and calm and reconnects you with the very essence of nature.
 We gurantee an advenure filled with sights you can find nowhere else in the world.
 It will certainly be an adventure you will never forget.

 Laguna 69 (or Lake 69) has become a popular Peru hike as of late and it’s no surprise why!
 After an endorphin inducing hike, you’re rewarded with stunning views of glacial turquoise waters surrounded by the snow-capped peaks of Huascaran National Park.
 This trek in Huaraz, Peru has put Northern Peru on the must-visit list for many travelers.
 Are you one of those wanderlusters?

-When you hike the Short Inca Trail to Machu Picchu, you will see impressive Inca ruins, expansive mountain views, lush subtropical vegetation and extraordinary ecological varieties.
-The Ancient Inca Road goes through the National Park and takes you through the Sun Gate with unforgettable views of Machu Picchu!
-We will pass through cloud forests and finally into subtropical vegetation.
-People hiking the short Inca Trail Trek will have the privilege of seeing the famous Machu Picchu Citadel in the afternoon on the first day and also visiting it again the next morning!
-This trek was designed for those with little travel time or prefer hotel rooms to camping, but still want to experience a part of the Historic Inca Trail and walk to the New 7 Wonder of the World: Machu Picchu!
+The short hike of the Inca Trail to Machu Picchu, will provide you with views of impressive Inca ruins, expansive mountains, lush subtropical vegetation and extraordinary ecological varieties.
+The ancient and original Inca Road goes through the National Park and takes you through the Sun Gate with unforgettable views of Machu Picchu!
+People hiking the short Inca Trail Trek will have the privilege of seeing the famous Machu Picchu Citadel in the afternoon on the first day and also visiting it again for a guided tour the next morning!
+This trek was designed for those with little travel time or who prefer hotel rooms to camping, yet still want to experience part of the Historic Inca Trail and walk the magical wonder of the world that is Machu Picchu!

 Our company is 100% locally owned.
 We directly contribute to economic development and environmental sustainability in Peru.